[ glossary ]

 What are the typical features offered by web hosting providers?

-Although web hosting services come in shapes and sizes (read more about Levels Of Service), there are certain characteristics that are present in almost all of them.
+Although web hosting services come in all shapes and sizes (read more about Levels Of Service), there are certain characteristics that are present in almost all.

-All web sites occupy a certain amount of disk space, consume some bandwidth and may allow the owner to send and receive email (for the sake of accuracy it should be noted that your email hosting can be handled separately from your web site).
+At the most basic level, all web sites occupy a certain amount of disk space, consume some bandwidth and (possibly) allow the owner to send and receive email (for the sake of accuracy it should be noted that your email hosting can be handled separately from your web site and this is more related to domain hosting than web hosting per se).

-As far as site access tools are concerned, you may be given access to the site via FTP, secure shell (SSH), via a control panel, or a combination of those.
+As far as site access tools are concerned, you may be given access to the site via FTP, secure shell (SSH), via a control panel, or a combination thereof.

-If you expect to develop server-side functionality, you may need certain packages such as PHP, Perl or Java servlet, as well as one of the several standard database interfaces.
+If you expect to develop server-side functionality for your web site, you will need certain packages (such as PHP, Perl, Java servlet, or similar) installed, as well as one of the several standard database interfaces.

 Read more about choosing features in our Buyer's Guide.